* U.S. sanctions to take effect on Nov. 4

 * Financial markets have built large long positions

-Benchmark Brent crude oil was down 5 cents a barrel at $84.53 by 1230 GMT.
-On Thursday, Brent fell by $1.34 a barrel or 1.6 percent, but the contract remained on course for a gain of around 2 percent for the week.
+Benchmark Brent crude oil was up 10 cents a barrel at $84.68 by 0820 GMT.
+On Thursday, Brent fell by $1.34 a barrel or 1.6 percent.
+The contract is on course for a gain of around 2.5 percent for the week.

 "The market mood is exceptionally bullish, with fears growing that the U.S. demands for an Iran oil embargo could cause a significant supply shortfall," said Norbert Rucker, head of macro and commodity research at Julius Baer.